cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 Note: if there are no *parameters*, the colin is optional.

-Currently, only two types of *credentialID*s are currently supported, specifically the "JWT" (shown in the above example).
+Currently, only two types of *credentialID*s are currently supported, specifically the "JWT" and the "JWTjsonField" (shown in the above examples).

 <small>[back to TOC](#TOC)</small>